Skip to main content

 Fundamentals

 Your question reaches into a complex intersection of corporate policy and personal biology.
-The immediate answer is yes, an employer can provide a financial incentive, such as a discount on premiums, for your participation in a designated wellness program.
+The immediate answer is yes, an employer can provide a financial incentive, such as a discount on health insurance premiums, for your participation in a designated wellness program.

 This practice is established within a defined legal architecture, designed to encourage proactive health management on a population level.
 Viewing this situation solely through a financial or legal lens, however, misses the profound biological invitation being extended.
 Consider the offer as a signal from your external environment, the workplace, prompting an internal audit of your own physiological systems.